 Payment form and interoperability data

-Enable a seamless Klarna checkout experience by integrating its payment presentation and interoperability features to enhance the checkout experience with up-to-date payment method listings.
+Enable a seamless checkout experience by integrating its payment presentation and interoperability features to enhance the checkout experience with up-to-date payment method listings.

 With this integration path, Acquiring Partners are responsible for: